Javne/DentalProfitApp/README.md

 - Maven
 - Docker
 - Lombok
+- Thymeleaf
+- HTML
+- CSS
 - REST API

-## Funkcje
+## Features

-- Zbieranie danych o dziennym zarobku lekarza.
-- Przeliczanie zarobku na ilość przepracowanych godzin.
-- Prezentacja danych z każdego miesiąca.
-- Wyświetlanie lekarza z największym utargiem na wykresie.
-- Analiza lekarzy przynoszących największy profit.
+- Collecting data on a doctor's daily earnings.
+- Converting earnings into the number of hours worked.
+- Presentation of data from each month.
+- Displaying the doctor with the highest earnings on a chart.
+- Analysis of doctors bringing the highest profit.

-## Wymagania
+## Requirements

 - Java 8+
 - Spring Boot